Winnti – BioGenix Solutions

 Exfiltration Scope:

-Key Decision: Scope statement to merger counterparty – what can be confirmed vs what is still under investigation
+Key Decision: How to scope the damage assessment – what can be confirmed vs what is still under investigation.
+CFCS wants indicators.
+The vendor (CaliSync GmbH) does not know they are compromised.

 Multi-Stakeholder Coordination: